 Here is a blue court shoe, otherwise known as a pump.
 This pair was made with blue Italian vegetable tanned leather with a “waxy pull-up” finish.
 It gives the lighter accent to the blue in this case.
 The lining is vegetable tanned calf and the heel is Padouk wood capped with a Vibram heel cap.
 They were assembled primarily using cement construction (glued), though the heels are set with two stainless screws each drilled through the spring steel shank.

 For some time I’ve wanted to make wooden heels.
 This is the first pair to feature wooden heels of my own making and also with a natural finish.
-The wood was given to me by my friend Ken who often incorporates Padouk in the hardwood bicycles his company Renovo makes.

 Often I am asked if I make “women’s” shoes.
 This is a loaded question.
 I believe there is not such a hard and fast definition of shoes that can only be worn by women and shoes that can only be worn by men.
 Some might say these blue court shoes are unmistakeably for a lady.
 This pair is in fact for a lady, yet it’s important to know that there are still places and occasions for which men are expected to wear pumps (Oxford, for example).

 The styles of shoes my clients request often cross over between “men’s” and “women’s” styles.
 This has nothing to do with “cross dressing” and more to do with the social construction of style.
 Styles have changed over time and continue to change.
 What is considered appropriate for men and women to wear on their feet is not fixed and unchanging.
 The ability to feel comfortable in any style of shoe only opens up more possibilities.